 Law enforcement will also file with the DMV if your accident results in a ticket or violation.
 This is because that ticket will end up on your driving record and the DMV will want to know about it.

-State-By-State Reporting Requirements
+State-By-State Incident Reporting Requirements

 Frequently Asked Questions

-Q: Who’s responsible for reporting an accident?
+Who’s responsible for informing authorities about an accident?